trebol-ecommerce/trebol-backend-monolith/README.md

 There was an Entity-Relationship diagram included in this part of the README file here, but after some of the recent, more heavy changes, it became outdated so it was deleted.
-_It's not very good practice to store binary data either..._
+_It's not very good practice to store binary data in a version control system either..._

-**However, please remember the repo does contain [the schema file](/src/main/resources/data.sql) to spin up a new database from**.
+**However, please remember that this repo does contain [the schema file](/src/main/resources/data.sql) to spin up a new database from**.
 If you need/want to have a diagram to look at, I recommend trying [Azimutt](https://github.com/azimuttapp/azimutt) to create and design one from it.
 It's a powerful little program, _really intuitive and easy to use too_.